Nilspace factors for general uniformity seminorms, cubic exchangeability and limits: Introduction

 We leave the formal definition of a cubic coupling for the sequel (see Definition \ref{def:cc}), but let us illustrate this concept straightaway with examples that are actually key objects of study in the two topics mentioned above.

-In the setting of arithmetic combinatorics, the example in question consists of the Haar measures on the groups of standard cubes of increasing dimension in a compact abelian group $\ab$ (for a basic discussion of these cubes, see \cite[\S 2.1]{Cand:Notes1}).
-More precisely, the $n$-th measure in this cubic coupling is the Haar probability on the group of $n$-cubes Let us recall that for a bounded measurable function $f:\ab\to \mb{R}$, if we integrate the function $\q\mapsto \prod_{v\in \{0,1\}^n} f\big(\!\q(v)\big)$ over $\cu^n(\ab)$, and take the $2^n$-th root of the result, then we obtain the Gowers $U^n$ norm of $f$, denoted by $\|f\|_{U^n}$.
+In arithmetic combinatorics, the example in question consists of the Haar measures on the groups of standard cubes of increasing dimension in a compact abelian group $\ab$ (for a basic discussion of these cubes, see \cite[\S 2.1]{Cand:Notes1}).
+More precisely, the $n$-th measure in this cubic coupling is the Haar probability measure on the group of $n$-cubes Let us recall that for a bounded measurable function $f:\ab\to \mb{R}$, if we integrate the function $\q\mapsto \prod_{v\in \{0,1\}^n} f\big(\!\q(v)\big)$ over $\cu^n(\ab)$, and take the $2^n$-th root of the result, then we obtain the Gowers $U^n$ norm of $f$, denoted by $\|f\|_{U^n}$.

-In the setting of ergodic theory, the example in question is the sequence of measures $\mu^{[n]}$ constructed by Host and Kra in \cite[\S 3]{HK} for ergodic measure-preserving systems.
+In ergodic theory, the example in question is the sequence of measures $\mu^{[n]}$ constructed by Host and Kra in \cite[\S 3]{HK} for ergodic measure-preserving systems.

 The main result of this paper is a characterization of the structure of a general cubic coupling on a Borel probability space, using objects the study of which began recently in connection with the analysis of uniformity norms, namely compact nilspaces.
-These spaces, introduced by the second-named author in joint work with Camarena \cite{CamSzeg}, offer a useful common generalization of compact abelian groups and nilmanifolds (see also the treatments of nilspaces in \cite{Cand:Notes1,Cand:Notes2,GMV1,GMV2,GMV3}).
-A compact nilspace $\ns$ is naturally equipped with a sequence of probability measures, the $n$-th term in the sequence being the Haar measure $\mu_{\cu^n(\ns)}$ on the set of $n$-cubes $\cu^n(\ns)$ (these measures are detailed in \cite[\S 2.2]{Cand:Notes2}).
-Every compact nilspace with this sequence of measures is an example of a cubic coupling; see Proposition \ref{prop:nilspace-cc}.
-The main result of this paper, Theorem \ref{thm:MeasInvThmGenIntro}, tells us that these examples are essentially exhaustive.
-The formal statement uses the following notation.
+These spaces, introduced by the second-named author in joint work with Antol\'in Camarena \cite{CamSzeg}, offer a useful common generalization of compact abelian groups and nilmanifolds (see also the treatments of nilspaces in \cite{Cand:Notes1,Cand:Notes2,GMV1,GMV2,GMV3}).
+A compact nilspace $\ns$ is naturally equipped with a sequence of probability measures, the $n$-th term in the sequence being the Haar measure $\mu_{\cu^n(\ns)}$ on the set of $n$-cubes $\cu^n(\ns)$ (this is detailed in \cite[\S 2.2]{Cand:Notes2}).
+Every compact nilspace with this sequence of measures is a cubic coupling; see Proposition \ref{prop:nilspace-cc}.